pgbouncer/pgbouncer/doc/config.md

 ### client_idle_timeout

 Set the maximum amount of time in seconds that a client is allowed to idly connect to the pgbouncer instance.
-If set this timeout applies in addition to the pgbouncer level config described above.
+If set this timeout overrides the server level client_idle_timeout described above.

 Please note that this is a potentially dangeous timeout.